 Financial power trading includes trading with financial instruments used for risk management and speculation.
 All contracts are settled financially without any physical power deliveries.
 Financial products are often called long-term contracts because they apply to periods further ahead in time than those for physical products.

 Financial power trading can take place either bilaterally or on a power exchange.
 In the Nordic countries, financial trading takes place mainly on the Nasdaq OMX Commodities AS (Nasdaq OMX) exchange.
 Nasdaq OMX has a license from the Financial Supervisory Authority of Norway, which is also the supervisory authority for the marketplace.
 At Nasdaq OMX, players can hedge prices for purchase and sale of power for up to six years ahead, split by days, weeks, months, quarters and years.

 Financial products include future and forward contracts, electricity price area differentials (EPAD) and options.

 Nasdaq OMX Clearing AB (Nasdaq Clearing) is the clearing house for the financial contracts on Nasdaq OMX.
+Nasdaq Clearing has a license from the Swedish Financial Supervisory Authority.
 Clearing activities make an important contribution to operational efficiency in the Nordic power market.
 Nasdaq Clearing acts as the counterparty in all financial trading on Nasdaq OMX.
 Bilateral financial agreements can also be cleared.
 This eliminates the counterparty risk for the participants.

 Future and forward contracts are agreements on financial settlement of an agreed power volume, for an agreed time period and at an agreed price.
 For future contracts, settlement can take place during both the trading and the delivery period, whereas for forward contracts, it always takes place when the contract ends.
 Future and forward contracts are important instruments for price hedging.